SpiritAxolotl/woah-its-rex/README.md

 - [ ] Fix index completion highlighting on ores themselves (only doesn't work for some ores)
 - [x] Nerf caves by making them more performant
 - [x] Players can seemingly keep mining when the game is paused if they pause during an activity
+- [ ] Fix cave ore generation from softlocking the game
+  - underlying issue of them being separate methods. will try to combine them with the normal methods at some point
+  - disabled caves until this is fixed

 ## New features
 - [x] Softcode things that will be harder to scale